Safer vehicles

 Seat belts

-MYTH: You can take more risks if you've got a vehicle with safety features - they will save you in a crash.
+Myth: You can take more risks if you have a vehicle with safety features.
+They will save you in a crash.

-FACT: While safety features are more likely to increase your chances of surviving a crash, they don't make you indestructible.
-Safety features won't necessarily save you from death or serious injury, particularly at higher speeds or if you're not wearing your seat belt.
+Fact: Safety features help to prevent or reduce the severity of a crash, but they don't make you indestructible.
+Safety features won't necessarily save you from death or serious injury.
+This is especially true at higher speeds or if you are not wearing your seat belt.